 Clothing: It’s a good idea to be prepared for all types of weather even in summer.
 Dressing in layers is always suggested when planning an outing in Yosemite.
 Very few hikes begin and end in only shorts and T-shirts.
 The temperatures vary based on the elevation level, amount of sunlight on a particular trail, and of course, the time of day.
 All adventurers should always pack an extra layer for colder weather.
 A good lightweight rain jacket will serve as an extra layer on cooler mornings and will protect you on the Mist Trail which could be raging well into July on big snow years.
 Packable lightweight rain pants are also recommended during May and June while hiking Half Dome.

-Gloves: Gloves are required on the Half Dome Cables.
-Any hardware store will carry utility work gloves that would be suitable for this hike.
-Latex coated gloves with extra rubberized grip work best.
+Gloves: Proper gloves are a must on the Half Dome Cables.
+Any hardware store will carry nitrile utility work gloves that would be suitable for this hike.
+Nitrile coated gloves are lightweight and work best.
+Latex gloves with extra ‘rubberized’ grip are very good too, but some people are allergic to latex.
 Suede and leather gloves may slip.
 When pulling yourself up the cables, always “Trust the gloves”.

-Footwear: Lightweight hiking shoes can be used on any trail, but hiking boots would be ideal on this hike over difficult terrain.
+Footwear: Lightweight hiking shoes or trail runners are perfect for Half Dome.
+With the advance in technology, their lightweight design has become ideal for this type of hike.
+Hiking boots are also a good idea on this hike over difficult terrain but can be heavy and every ounce counts over roughly 16 miles.
 Waterproof hiking shoes and boots are necessary for hikes during spring and early summer when the trail is wet.

 Additional Essentials-Sun Block, sunglasses, insect repellent, wide brimmed sun hat or baseball cap